HynekPetrak/log4shell-finder/README.md

 Java archive extensions searched: `.zip`, `.jar`, `.war`, `.ear`, `.aar`, `.jpi`, `.hpi`, `.rar`, `.nar`, `.wab`, `.eba`, `.ejb`, `.sar`, `.apk`, `.par`, `.kar`

+> **Warning** `--fix` feature is experimental, use it on your own risk, make sure you backup your jar files prior using it.

 Argument `--fix` attempts to rename instances of `JndiLookup.class` into `JndiLookup.vulne`, thus preventing the class from loading.
 Within Java archives it's done via in place rename, does not require re-zipping of the archive and is instant fast.

 > Binaries are available for Linux 64bit, MS Windows 64bit and 32bit - see Releases